Nicole Brown Simpson: Post-divorce life

 Brown met and became friends with Kato Kaelin on a skiing trip in Aspen, Colorado, in December 1992.
 He later moved into the guest house on Brown's property on Gretna Green Way and lived there for a year.
 Kaelin paid rent and helped take care of Sydney and Justin as part of the living arrangement.
 Brown also entertained other suitors, including restaurateur Keith Zlomsowitch and Marcus Allen.
 Despite speculation of her having been a recreational drug user during this time, there is no solid evidence of Brown using drugs; she had no drugs in her system at the time of her death and her house was clear of drug paraphernalia.

 Brown and Faye Resnick first met in 1990.
 According to Robert Kardashian, Resnick only knew Brown for a year and a half.
 The two socialized in and around Brentwood, Los Angeles and vacationed in Mexico together.
 Resnick's third husband, Paul, reported that a concerned Brown called him in early June 1994 to report that "Faye was getting out of control" and abusing cocaine again.
 Resnick stayed for several days at Brown's condominium until on June 9, 1994, Brown and several other friends conducted an intervention and persuaded Resnick to check into the Exodus Recovery Center in Marina Del Rey, California.

-In January 1994, Brown moved just a few minutes away from her home on Gretna Green Way to a three-story, rental townhouse on Bundy Drive in Brentwood.
+In January 1994, Brown moved just a few minutes away from her home on Gretna Green Way to a three-story, rental townhouse, 875 South Bundy Drive, in Brentwood.
 It was a Mediterranean-style residence that was 3,400 square feet with multiple patios and a "rooftop sundeck".
-In Brown's Brentwood neighborhood, situated near the base of the Santa Monica Mountains and four miles from the ocean, there were country clubs, local and state parks, hiking trails, and popular attractions like the Santa Monica Pier.
 At the time, she drove a Ferrari, which she later lent to Ron Goldman whom she had met some six weeks prior to their deaths.
-The upscale area had shops, restaurants, and grocery markets near her home.
 Brown's sister Denise described this period in a 1994 interview, saying that Nicole "was just so vivacious, so full of life" and "I was so happy for her.
 For the first time in her life, she was able to have her own friends.
 We were talking about going to Yosemite, camping, taking the kids to Club Med.
 Everything was going to revolve around the kids."